fpg1503/Talks/README.md

 ## Can you speak at my conference?

-If you’re interested in having me speak at a conference you are organizing, please send me a message at <fpg1503@gmail.com>.
+ If you'd like me to speak at your conference get in touch!
+You can reach me at <fpg1503@gmail.com> or [@fpg1503](https://twitter.com/fpg1503).

 Thanks! 🐥